ONLYOFFICE-QA/puppeteer_test_wrapper/README.md

 `DO_PROJECT_NAME` - (Optional) The name of the project in DigitalOcean where the droplet will be moved to.

+### ssh_config.json - to configure parameters for SSH session

+`wait_execution_time` - (integer) Defines the waiting time interval (in seconds) between checks for the status of a service on the server.
+The default value is set to 60 seconds.

 ### puppeteer_chrome_config.json - Configuration file required to run puppeteer tests

 Read more about the parameters [Puppeter Configuration Setup](https://github.com/ONLYOFFICE/Dep.Tests/tree/master/puppeteer#configuration-setup)